Battery233/Biblio-tech/README.md

    }
 }

-//  To be implement：
 // For testing, simple stop command to engines
 // Ports: "A", "B", "C", "D"
+// Default is all ports
 {
-    "stop":{
-        "ports":[
+    "stop": {
+        "ports": [
             "A",
             "B"
         ]
     }
 }

-//  To be implement：
 // Command arm to reach position of a given book
-// The default book is a random available book from the database
 // ISBN: string

 {
-    "reachBook":{
-        "ISBN":"9780241197806"
+    "findBook": {
+        "ISBN": "9780241197806"
     }
 }

-//  To be implement：
+// Command arm to do a full scan to look for a book
+// ISBN: string

+{
+    "fullScan": {
+        "ISBN": "9780241197806"
+    }
+}

 // Command robot to take the book at its current position and bring it to the
 // pick-up point
-// The default book is a random available book from the database
 // ISBN: string
 {
-    "takeBook"
+    "takeBook": {
+        "ISBN": "9780241197806"
     }

-//  To be implement：
+}

 // Retrieve list of books
-// The default for ISBN is all of them
+// If no title is provided, fetch all the books
 {
     "queryDB":{
-        "ISBN":[
-            "9780241197806",
-            "9781840226881"
-        ]
+        "title": "The castle"
     }
 }

 // EV3 TO APP

-//  To be implement：
 // Send list of books
 // ISBN: string
 // title: string